arkivverket/mottak/s3-scan-tar/README.md

 and feeds each element of it to [ClamAV](https://www.clamav.net/) over a socket.

 ### Environment variables
-* OBJECT, what to scan, must be a tar file, uncompressed
+* TUSD_OBJECT_NAME, what to scan, must be a tar file, uncompressed
 * AVLOG, output (report), default /tmp/avlog
 * CLAMD_SOCK, point to the clamd socket
 * MAXSIZE, Optional - default is 1023 MiB